koureasstavros/TheLittleBaby/documentation/information.md

 **FLOPs** (Floating Point Operations) – A measure of how much computing power is needed.
 More FLOPs = more expensive and slower processing.
 GPT-3 uses ~350 billion FLOPs per token.

 **Latency** – How long it takes for the model to respond.
 Lower latency = faster answers.

+## 💡 Explanations

+This section breaks down complex ideas into clear, digestible insights.
+It offers thoughtful interpretations and contextual background to help deepen your understanding of the concepts discussed.
+Whether you're exploring unfamiliar territory or refining your expertise, these explanations aim to illuminate the “why” behind the “what.”

+**Grad**

+The .grad attribute of a tensor is where the gradient is stored after backpropagation.
+It tells you how much a change in that tensor would affect the final output (usually the loss).
+Think of it as the sensitivity of the loss to that tensor.During training, we want to minimize the loss.
+To do that, we need to know:

+- Which direction to adjust each parameter (positive or negative).

+- How much to adjust it (the magnitude of the gradient).

+#### Define a simple function
+`y = x**2 + 3*x + 1`

+Here, the gradient of y with respect to x is dy/dx = 2x + 3, so at x = 2, the gradient is 7.
+That’s what gets stored in x.grad.

 ## 🧾 References